 How antibodies work

-Antibodies have two ends.
+Antibodies have 2 ends.
 One end sticks to proteins on the outside of white blood cells.
 The other end sticks to the germ or damaged cell and helps to kill it.
 The end of the antibody that sticks to the white blood cell is always the same.
-So it is called the constant end.
+Scientists call this the constant end.

 Cancer cells are not normal cells.
 So some antibodies with variable ends recognise cancer cells and stick to them.